Driving Directions to Disneyland Paris

 Fuel

-An Esso petrol (gas) station is located on the resort, near Disney's Hotel Santa Fe at the exit of the Disney Parks parking lot.
+An Esso petrol (gas) station is located on the resort near Disney's Hotel Santa Fe at the exit of the Disney Parks parking lot, so it's easy to fill up before you depart.
 All major credit and debit cards are accepted.

 Elsewhere, petrol stations may have limited opening hours in rural areas.
 Some stations have automatic vending pumps, allowing you to pay by credit card 24 hours a day.
 The cheapest fuel can usually be found at large hypermarkets.